API Reference

 Functions used for timing or time calculations.

-Implements: date_range, ensure_section_duration, set_alarm, clear_alarm, wait_for_condition
+Implements: date_range, ensure_section_duration, set_alarm, clear_alarm, wait_for_condition, ExponentialBackoff

 date_range